devwithmike/Moose/README.md

 ### **Find Functions**

 - **findAll** (collection, callback function):
-  Returns all the documents in a collection
+  Returns all the documents in a collection.

 - **findById** (collection, id, callback function):
-  Returns the documents in a collection with the same id as the one provided
+  Returns the documents in a collection with the same id as the one provided.

 - **findOneById** (collection, id, callback function):
-  Returns one document in a collection with the same id as the one provided
+  Returns one document in a collection with the same id as the one provided.

 - **findByAny** (collection, options, callback function):
-  Returns the documents in a collection with the same value(s) as the value(s) provided
+  Returns the documents in a collection with the same value(s) as the value(s) provided.

 - **findOneByAny** (collection, options, callback function):
-  Returns one document in a collection with the same value(s) as the value(s) provided
+  Returns one document in a collection with the same value(s) as the value(s) provided.

 ### **Update Functions**

 - **updateById** (collection, id, data, callback function):
+  Updates the value in the collection with the same id as the one provided.

 - **updateManyById** (collection, id, data, callback function):
+  Updates the values in the collection with the same id as the one provided.

 ### **Delete Functions**

 - **deleteAll** (collection, options, callback function):
+  Deletes all the values from a collection where the options are the same as the ones provided.

 - **deleteOne** (collection, id, callback function):
+  Deletes one value from the collection where the id is the same as the one provided.

 ## Usage